Scaling MLPs: A Tale of Inductive Bias: Experiments

 \subsection{Training from Scratch}

 We start the empirical exploration of MLPs by training them from scratch (i.e. without any extra data) on popular vision benchmarks.
 All models were trained with the LION optimizer \citep{chen2023symbolic} with a learning rate $\eta=5\mathrm{e}$-$5$.
 In order to combat overfitting we use strong label smoothing $\alpha=0.3$.
 We display the resulting test accuracies in Table~\ref{tab:accs-scratch}.
-We first observe that the standard architecture of depth $L=6$ and width $m=1024$ without any data augmentation suffers from severe overfitting, leading to very suboptimal performance.
-Even when turning on data augmentation, it struggles to learn and performance gains are very modest.
-As observed in \citet{Lin2015HowFC}, switching to the inverted bottleneck architecture improves performance across all datasets.
-Moreover, data augmentation as a regularizer really unfolds its full power, significantly pushing the performance by roughly $20\%$ across all tasks.
+We observe that both the standard architecture and the bottleneck without any data augmentation suffer from overfitting, leading to suboptimal performance.
+When turning it on, data augmentation as a regularizer however really unfolds its full power, significantly pushing the performance by roughly $20\%$ across all tasks.
+As observed in \citet{Lin2015HowFC}, the inverted bottleneck architecture leads to an improvement in performance across all datasets.
 Learning on the other hand significantly slows down with strong augmentations such as MixUp, enabling training for up to $5000$ epochs without suffering from overfitting.
 However, compared to simple modern baselines such as a ResNet18 \citep{He2015DeepRL}, a large discrepancy in performance remains, highlighting the importance of inductive bias in the small sample regime.
 We remark that ViTs and MLP-Mixers as well exhibit more learning difficulties if the dataset size is small \citep{dosovitskiy2021an, tolstikhin2021mlpmixer}.
 We provide more ablation studies in Appendix \ref{sec:ablations}.